How To Stop a Parrot From Chasing Toes and Feet

 He's already stopped thinking about your toes.
 There's a new ballgame in town.

 Pick the object up, rattle it.
 Grab your glasses.
 Drop the object with a nice CLANG.

 "WHAT'S THAT?" thinks Noodles.
 He has already claimed the object as his.

 Pick up the option, rattle it.
 Sit down with the object in hand.

 He's coming for that object now, not your toes.
 Noodles scrambles down, you toss the option on the floor within reach.
 Noodles beats feet to the offer.

 Let him have it.

 He MAY or may not go back to your toes, but if he does, he will drop the object.
 Get it, whether you have to get up or not.
 Rattle it.
 Drop it.
 Do not sit back down until he goes for it.
-Or have a second identical, to toss out.
+Create a second identical toy to toss out.
 That'll scramble his thought omelet.

 Your morning coffee will be a bit weird for a while, but in the long run, the new object is the game and not you.
 Eventually, you can change things up and insert items that make different noises, change the color of the sock, how it's knotted etc. This is how you reclaim your feet and toes.